 The findings of the root cause analysis will be presented to the Medical Executive Committee.
 The involved practitioner(s) and department chair(s) will be present at the Medical Executive Committee during the review of the root cause analysis, as deemed appropriate by the medical staff leadership.

-Physician participation in this process represents a fundamental responsibility and expectation for all members of the medical staff as noted in the Medical Staff Bylaws, Article I, Section 7.
-"Responsibilities of Each Member."
+Physician participation in this process represents a fundamental responsibility and expectation for all members of the medical staff as noted in the Medical Staff Bylaws, Part I, Governance, Section 2.6.

 SECTION 8.
 ACCESS TO DATA